 What do think God sees, when He sees you?

-Out of the thousands of people who will read this column, I have a sense that many, if not most, may have a negative response to that question and unfortunately some of those are believers in Jesus Christ.
+Out of the thousands of people who will read this article, I have a sense that many, if not most, may have a negative response to that question and, unfortunately, some of those are believers in Jesus Christ.

-There is a familiar portion of scripture that addresses this question in a profound way that I would like to share with you.
-It is found in Psalm 42:7 "Deep calls unto deep."
+There is a familiar portion of scripture that address this question in a profound way that I would like to share with you.
+It is found in Psalm 42:7: "Deep calls unto deep."

-The word deep in this passage means great, you could say; "The Great I Am is calling you, unto greatness."
+The word deep in this passage means great: "The Great I Am is calling you, unto greatness."

 Jesus spoke this to the woman at the well (see John 4:17-18), a woman who had five husbands and the man she was living with was not her husband; a woman with a very bad reputation.
-I believe the reason for Jesus stating her tainted lifestyle was not to cause her to feel shame, but rather to free her from shame.
-I believe this was the first time she had a man look her with pure love and not lust, looking past the surface and gazing deep into her spirit and seeing greatness.
+I believe the reason for Jesus stating her tainted lifestyle was not to cause her to feel shame, but rather to be free from shame.
+I believe perhaps this was the first time she had a man look her with pure love and not lust, looking past the surface and gazing deep into her spirit, seeing greatness.

-It is important to bring out that when she left Him she came back with her entire village.
-This woman who was looked down upon by many was whom Jesus chose to become the first New Testament Evangelist!
+It is important to bring out that when she left Him, she came back with her entire village.
+This woman, who was looked down on by many, was whom Jesus chose to become the first New Testament evangelist!

 Don Sturiano, is pastor of Kingdom Life Christian Church, which meets at 10:30 a.m.
-Sunday at 825 Ninth St. W., just across from Turner Donuts.
-Information: 941-776-0026.
-Faith Matters is a regular feature of Saturday's Herald, written by local clergy members.
+Sundays at 825 Ninth St. W., Bradenton.
+Call 941-776-0026 or visit www.kingdomlifechristianchurch.org for more information.